Integration with Git Source Control Systems

 The following applies to GitHub.com.
 Similar workflow is available in other remote repository providers.

-Nowadays, two-factor authentication is used across different platforms to cover the increasing security policies.
-Git repositories are often subject of this type of user authentication.
-The concept of the Personal Access Token is designed to provide an option to connect to the platform programatically and you can use this in Test Studio instead of a password, which requires the second factor authentication.
+The concept of using the Personal Access Token is designed to provide an option to connect to the platform programmatically and we strongly recommend you to use this option for authentication in Test Studio instead of a password.

-The following workflow guides you how to create a personal access token (PAT) for a GitHub.com repository, which is accessed using two-factor authentication.
+The following workflow guides you how to create a personal access token (PAT) for a GitHub.com repository.
 Then, that personal access token is used instead of the user password, when connecting to GitHub through Test Studio: